By: Minnesota Church and Society Ministry Team

 - White Fragility: Why It’s So Hard for White People to Talk About Racism by Robin DiAngelo: Again, this is a book that is likely to appeal to white people.
 It's addressed to white people more than to BIPOC (black, indigenous, and people of color).

-Join in conversations with one or more other churches from different cultural experiences that have done the same study.
+Join in conversations with one or more other churches from different demographics.
 If requested, Church and Society will help you find a partner church.